PostHog/posthog.com/contents/handbook/company/values.md

 Think a change should be made?
 Then make it.

 Most decisions are reversible, so a culture that defaults to (slow) consensus-building is suboptimal.
-We'll perform better by taking 2 rapid steps forward, and 1 back, than by not progressing at all.
+We'll perform better by taking two rapid steps forward, and one back, than by not progressing at all.